theNewDynamic/minjinlee.com/_events/papercuts-jp.md

 Part 1:

 Min Jin Lee will be a bookseller for a day at Papercuts JP to celebrate Independent Bookstore Day 2017.
-Drink, snag swag and hang out with Kate, Katie and Min (who may go by the name Kat that day so she can feel right at home). &nbsp;(From 10am-6pm)
+Drink, snag swag and hang out with Kate, Katie and Min (who may go by the name Kat that day so she can feel right at home).
+(From 10am-6pm)

 Part 2: